Reclaimed Victorian pine floorboards,

 The recent conversion of many historic industrial buildings for new updated purposes is something that those of us concerned with English Heritage might consider a shame, however one way to ensure that our proud industrial heritage is not forgotten is through the re use of flooring like this Victorian Baltic pine.
 The increase in desirability of the warehouse-loft look has meant that there is an increased amount of original pine boarding available for our customers, so good supply can always be ensured.

 If you are lucky enough to already own a Victorian property then you may have noticed that almost all pine floorboards in Victorian homes look similar.
 And you would be right, most Victorian pine ranges from 5 1/2 inches to 6 3/4 inches wide.
 The same can be said for the batches we most commonly have in stock.
-This similarity of construction enables our customers to patch in small areas rather than replacing entire floors.
-The retention of original features where ever possible is a desirable factor when undertaking the restoration of period properties.

 A characteristic of Baltic pine which is favoured by the Scandinavian aesthetic is how well the material responds to bleaching or white washing.
 The porous, absorbent qualities of this timber in relation to other harder woods mean it takes well almost all finishes, dark or light.
 However the use of finishes with most LASSCO reclaimed boards is not advised.
 We try to source batches of timber for their original finish and often turn away batches of timber that are recently finished or yellowing as a result of poor finishing in the past.
 Our Victorian pine boards are chosen for their naturally aged character and appearance and should be lightly matte waxed and sealed.